geeksblabla/blanat/README.md

 | aboullaite          | 200033        | 200050           | java     | 200.03 sec (≈ 3 min 20.03 sec)|
 | guizo792            | 347541        | 346847           | java     | 347.54 sec (≈ 5 min 47.54 sec)|

-#### How we tested
+#### How submissions were evaluated ?
-Test has been run on a [N2 Google cloud VM](https://cloud.google.com/compute/docs/general-purpose-machines#n2_series) with 16 vCPU, 64GB of RAM and 100Go persisant SSD disque.
+Test has been run on a [N2 Google cloud VM](https://cloud.google.com/compute/docs/general-purpose-machines#n2_series) with 16 vCPU, 64GB of RAM and 100Go persisant SSD disk.
 The [runner](https://github.com/geeksblabla/blarun) was updated to evaluate the submisions into 2 steps:
-- First small and fast check of 1M entry to chec for corretness
+- First, a small and fast check of 100K entries to check for corretness
-- a total of 10 runs over the final 1B row of data, where the slowst and the fastest runs are discarded.
-The rest is what we include in the final results.
+- Then, a total of 10 runs over the final 1B row of data, where the slowest and the fastest runs are discarded.
+The rest is what we include in the final result.
 The timeout has been reduced to 10mins only.

 ### FAQ
 Q: My submission is not there, what happened ?
 A: If you cannot find your submission that means it's either failed the correctness check or timed out.
-Please check the `run.log` file for more details on why this could be the case. we won't be able to comment on every single submission, but we hope you can find the answer yourself.
+Please check the `run.log` file for more details on why this could be the case.
+We won't be able to comment on every single submission, but we hope you can find the answer yourself.

 Q: My submission was on the leaderboard before, why it got removed now ?
 A: Again, it's either timeout or it failed to pass the correctness check.
-Please check the `run.log` file for details and loo for your username.
+Please check the `run.log` file for details and look for your username.

 Q: What is `run.log`
 A: It is the runner's log from the test server.